Climate-based onion planting guide for Salem, Oregon

 Main risk: When this crop disappoints here, the problem is usually practical rather than climatic.
 Timing, steady growth, and harvest stage matter more than season length.

-How Frost Affects Onions in Salem
+How Frost Affects Planting Dates for Onions in Salem

 Salem usually has about 212 frost-free days, with a typical last spring frost around April 3 and a typical first fall frost around November 1.